OmnixCode/FlexVAE/README.md

 ## Implementation choices
 ### Model definition
 Encoder and decoder networks used in VAE are defined with the help of structure JSON files.
-This list is then passed to sequential model generator.
+This list is then passed to the sequential model generator.
-In order to shorten notation, we can also string multiple same layers with the help of multiplication operator. i.e. "2*VAERB_256_256" is short notation for:
+In order to shorten notation, we can also string multiple same layers with the help of the multiplication operator. i.e. "2*VAERB_256_256" is a short notation for:
 ```json
 [
   "VAERB_256_256",